marifolsom/next-episode/README.md

 - "As a parent, I want to look up the maturity rating for different shows, so I know whether to let my kids watch a show or not."
 - "As a user with multiple streaming accounts, I want to know what shows are available on which streaming site, so I know where to find the show I want to watch."
 - "As a snobby user, I want to see the IMDb and Rotten Tomatoes rating, so I can watch critically acclaimed shows."

+### Technologies, APIs, Modules Used:
+- The technologies, APIs, and modules you used and a description of each

+### Code Snippet:
+- A code snippet of a part of the app you're particularly proud of

+### Future Additions:
+- Any things you plan to fix or features you plan to add

+### Instructions for Downloading/Running:
+- Instructions for downloading the code and running it on localhost